rocBLAS programming guide#

 template< typename Ti, typename To = Ti, typename Tc = To, typename = void>

-Make the primary definition of this class template derive from the rocblas_test_invalid
+Have the primary definition of this class template derive from the

 Create one or more partial specializations of the class template conditionally enabled by the type parameters matching legal combinations of types.